MCU-ZHISHAN-IoT/HML_FwLib_8051/README.md

 └─VERSION  # version code of HML_FwLib_8051
 ```
 ### configuration
 There are several parameters need to be configured before using HML_FwLib_8051 by user manually.
-It's noticed that the name of following macros is different with previous version.
+It's noticed that the name of
+following macros is different with previous version.
 #### \_\_CONF\_COMPILE\_xxx (for conditional compilation)
-In order to ensure projects based on HML_FwLib_8051 can be downloaded into the limited on-chip memory space of 8051 MCUs, developers can modify compile macros which are with format of `__CONF_COMPILE_xxx` in *conf.h* to specify which piece of code will take part in compilation, then it will reduce size of final .hex file.
-For instance, if user only use GPIO module, then user just need to enable `__CONF_COMPILE_GPIO` macro in *conf.h*.
+In order to ensure projects based on HML_FwLib_8051 can be downloaded into the limited on-chip memory space of 8051 MCUs,
+developers can modify compile macros which are with format of `__CONF_COMPILE_xxx` in *hml/conf.h* to specify which piece of
+code will take part in compilation, then it will reduce size of final .hex file.
+For instance, if user only use GPIO module,
+then user just need to enable `__CONF_COMPILE_GPIO` macro in *hml/conf.h*.
 Some macros for conditional compilation depend on others.
-For example, before you enable macro `__CONF_COMPILE_UART`, macro `__CONF_COMPILE_TIM` should be enable at the same time, otherwise build works will be failed.
+For example, before you enable macro `__CONF_COMPILE_UART`, macro `__CONF_COMPILE_TIM` should be enable at the same
+time.
+Otherwise, build works will be failed.
 #### \_\_CONF\_FRE\_CLKIN
-A macro marks frequency of clock source and it's defined in *conf.h*.
-The default value is `11059200L`.
+A macro marks frequency of clock source and it's defined in *hml/conf.h*.
+The default value is `11059200UL`.
+This value can be
+configed via make command line interface variable or config Makefile(refer to *usr/Makefile.config*)
 #### \_\_CONF\_HAVE\_T2MOD
 When the macro is defined and mark value "1", it means current MCU has register T2MOD.
-Besides, if you enable this macro, please make sure macro `__CONF_HAVE_TIM2` is enabled firstly.
+Besides, if you enable this macro, please
+make sure macro `__CONF_HAVE_TIM2` is enabled firstly.
 #### \_\_CONF\_HAVE\_TIM2
 When the macro is defined and mark value "1", it means current MCU has timer-2.

 ### code & compile
 There is a source file named *test.c* under *usr* directory, we put code includes a main function inside it.
+User can add and
+modify own code here, then enter <kbd>make -j</kbd> in terminal, the Makefile will work and complete compilation.
+Besides, our
+Makefile provides some interface variable to config build works via make command line interface variable or config Makefile.
-User can add and modify own code here, then enter <kbd>make</kbd> in terminal, the Makefile will work and complete compilation.
-From version V0R3, you can enter <kbd>make help</kbd> to get all usages, and former version makefile only support <kbd>make</kbd>, <kbd>make clean</kbd>, <kbd>make mostlyclean</kbd>(change into <kbd>make distclean</kbd> now)
+From version V0R3, you can enter <kbd>make help</kbd> to get all usages, and former version makefile only support
+<kbd>make</kbd>, <kbd>make clean</kbd>, <kbd>make mostlyclean</kbd>(change into <kbd>make distclean</kbd> now)

 Certainly, you can just add *inc* and *src* directory into your project, and write your own makefile to build a custom project.